SPSSURYA/Assignment/README.md

 Second line of each test case consists of N space separated integers denoting the array A.

+# <h3>Output:</h3>
+For each test case, print the minimum time in which all array elements will become greater than or equal to K. Print a new line after each test case.

 # <h3>Sample Input:</h3>
 2<br>
 3 4<br>